DIXON-HIGHTOWER

 Who We Serve

-Mel and Margaret's Garden is an area of land in the SRYC, used in the vocational training program.
+Mel and Margaret's Garden is an area of land in the SRYC, used by the vocational training program.
 Application of this land in the program, enables women to have a successful home based means of support, as well as direct access to good nutrition for their families.

 The garden enables the vocational training center to implement a complete program for the widows, and the education of primary and secondary school students.
 By using the garden, widows practice the techniques, agricultural for small scale profitable nutritious produce, learned during the lecture.
 Additionally, much of the fresh produce by Solid Rock Youth Complex is produced on site.